amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer length: 50-100 words.
 >
-To insure code quality we have implemented Flake8.
-It is a tool that ensures the same code style (pep8) throughout the project.<br>
+To insure code quality we have implemented the module `Flake8`.
+It is a tool that helps to ensure the same code style throughout the project by providing overview of sections where the code does not seems to be following the style and rules suggested by Pep8 (the official style guide for python).<br>
-To maintain good code quality it is important to set up some rules.
-Especially for larger projects where **\*\*xxx**.
+To a large extend we have also made use of *Typing*, however it's has not been a priority to strickly make sure its present in all our created functions.
+The use of both typing and docstrings have been a usefull guide to the team, since it easily can become confusing to remember the required insput and uses of the various functions that are develop throghout the project.

 ## Version control